-Senior Citizens Waivers.
+Senior citizens waivers.
 Students aged 60 or over may enroll in credit courses, tuition free, at Wallace Community College if space is available.
 Fees and other costs, excluding tuition, are paid by the senior adult student.
-Senior citizens granted a tuition waiver under the Senior Adult Scholarship Program may receive such waiver only one time per course.
+Senior citizens granted a tuition waiver under the senior adult scholarship program may receive such waiver only one time per course.
+This scholarship does not cover associated fees.

-Privately Funded Scholarships.
-Wallace Community College also offers a number of privately funded scholarships.
+Other scholarships.
+Wallace Community College also offers a number of privately funded scholarships through external agencies and the College Foundations.
 These scholarships may have specific requirements beyond those of the College.
-For information about these scholarships, please contact the Office of Financial Aid.
+For information about these scholarships, please contact the office of financial aid.
 Information may also be obtained on the Web at www.wallace.edu.